 Want to see more pumpkin recipes?
 Click here to see a list of 10 more interesting ideas!

-Have you made a vegan pumpkin loaf before using another recipe?
+Question for you: Have you made a vegan pumpkin loaf before using another recipe?
 Or do you have a favorite Thanksgiving recipe that calls for pumpkin?
-Please share with us!
+Please share below!